schmoelder/diss/doc/06_operating_modes/batch_elution/04_moo_pc_standard.md

 The optimal variable values and KPIs for all Pareto edge points are summarized in {numref}`batch-elution_moo-pc_kpi`.
 Compared to the previous study, where cycle-to-cycle overlaps were not accounted for ({numref}`batch-elution_auto-cycle_moo-pc_kpi`), higher KPI values could be achieved.
 Notably, productivity and eluent consumption show significant improvement because the tailing end of component $B$'s peak from one injection overlaps with the leading edge of component $A$'s peak from the subsequent injection.
-This cycle-to-cycle overlap creates more efficient use of the stationary phase, as demonstrated in {numref}`batch-elution_moo-pc_fig_chrom`.
+This cycle-to-cycle overlap enables more efficient use of the stationary phase, as demonstrated in {numref}`batch-elution_moo-pc_fig_chrom`.

 ```{glue:figure} moo_fig_obj
 :name: batch-elution_moo-pc_fig_obj